byuignite-papers/ODT_paper_SoftwareX/submissions/response_to_reviews_1.md

 -   Building OPT:

     -   YAML: specify the name of the needed yaml package is: yaml-cpp

     ***We made this clarification in section 2.3.1 as requested.***

 -   Input files: Consider adding a feature that helps to specify the dumpTimes.
 For example, add the capability to parse the following values (Start, End, Step ) from the input file rather than specifying all the times you want to save the data manually.

+    ***We have now included this feature as requested.
+The user can specify times either through the original dumpTimes key, or through a new dumpTimesGen key that includes start, stop, and step variables.
+If both are present in the input file dumpTimesGen takes precedence, unless a negative start time is specified.
+This is demonstrated in the newly modified input file for the channel flow case, with comments to note the behavior and usage.
+We have also edited the paper and code documentation appropriately.

 -   Running ODT: